QwikDev/astro/README.md

 ## Key differences

-Hooray!
-We now have our integration installed.
 Before deep diving in, there are quite a few differences than other UI frameworks.

 ## Qwik does not hydrate, it is **fundamentally different**

 Astro is popular for its partial hydration approach, whereas Qwik [does not require hydration](https://www.builder.io/blog/hydration-tree-resumability-map#resumability-is-fundamentally-a-different-algorithm).

-What does this mean?

 ### Qwik components **do not need hydration directives**